Kerry Sease, MD

 Vice Chairman for Faculty Development and Education-Department of Medicine

 Dr. Fuller received his medical degree from the Medical College of Virginia in Richmond, VA where he graduated in 1990.
 He completed his internal medicine residency at Vanderbilt University Medical Center in Nashville, TN in 1993.
 After residency, he completed fellowships in pulmonary and critical care medicine at the University of Alabama-Birmingham in 1996.
 From 1996-2004, Dr. Fuller practiced in Georgia and North Carolina.
 In 2004, he joined the internal medicine teaching faculty at GHS.
-He has served as an associate program director for the internal medicine residency since 2007, and will be taking over as program irector in October of 2011.
+He has served as an associate program director for the internal medicine residency since 2007, and became program director in October of 2011.
 In January, 2008 Dr. Fuller was appointed Vice Chairman for Faculty Development and Education for the Department of Medicine.
 Dr. Fuller’s academic interests include resident and student educational innovations, history of medicine, and faculty development.

 Jon F. Lucas, MD